kean/Nuke-Alamofire-Plugin/README.md

 ## Usage

-The plugin adds a `DataLoader` class that uses `Alamofire.SessionManager` for networking.
+The plugin adds a `DataLoader` class that uses `Alamofire.Session` for networking.

 ```swift
 let pipeline = ImagePipeline {